0x0I/container-file-zcashd/README.md

 Author Information
 ------------------

-This Container file was created in 2020 by O1.IO.
+This Containerfile was created in 2020 by O1.IO.